最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 frp Configuration and Startup

-At this point, the directory structure looks like this:
+At this point, the directory has the following structure:

 1 | root:~/downloads/frp_0.20.0_linux_amd64# ls |

-frps is the server program for frp, and frps.ini is the configuration for the server.
+frps is the frp server program, and frps.ini is the server’s configuration.
 All configuration options for frps.ini can be found here: frps_full.ini.

-The default configuration for the current version of frps.ini is as follows:
+The default configuration for frps.ini in the current frp version is as follows:

 1 | $ cat frps.ini |

-is the port that we will use to connect frpc (the frp client) to the server, so please ensure that this port is allowed through the firewall (iptables).
+Here, bind_port is the port that we will later use frpc (frp client) to connect to the server.
+Please ensure that this port is allowed by the firewall (iptables).

-Note: If it is an Alibaba Cloud server, you need to set the port to be allowed in the web security group; using ufw or iptables directly on the server will not work.
+Note: If it’s an Alibaba Cloud server, you need to set the allowed ports in the security group on the webpage.
+Using ufw or iptables directly on the server will not be effective.

-I won’t write anything too complicated here; the default settings are sufficient.
+I won’t write anything too complex here; keeping the defaults is fine.
 For more features, you can read the project’s frp/README.

 1 | $ ./frps -c frps.ini |